 Westfield Congregational Church will host a new Evening Veterans Coffeehouse at 7:00 pm on the First Friday of each month.
 Volunteers Fred Ruhlemann, Cecile Stanzione and Jenny Donais are leading this new endeavor which promises to entertain and inform.
-This new program launches Friday, October 7th, 2016 at 7:00 pm with a presentation by the Natchaug River Young Marines.
 Open to all veterans, any ages, and their guests.

 April 7th at 7:00 p.m., the Westfield Congregational Church will host the Danielson Martial Arts Academy.
 A talented group will be at the evening coffeehouse to demonstrate techniques, sparring, board breaking and individual weapons.

 Weather-related closing policy re: RSVP and the Veteran's Coffeehouse:

 - If the KCC (Killingly Community Center) is closed, the Veteran's Coffeehouse and RSVP office will not be open.
 This usually follows announcements that the Killingly Town Hall is closed.